InstanceCoffee/project-0/CONTRIBUTING.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

 ## Installation
-In your terminal, go to the cloned directory, and run `npm install`.
-Check package.json for dependencies.
+1. Clone the projet: `$git clone git@github.com:InstanceCoffee/project-0.git`
+2. Go to the cloned directory: `cd project-0`
+3. Install node modules: `npm install`
+4. Hack away!
+Source for the app are in directory `src/app`

 ## Development server